felixangell/phi/README.md

 this directory is created on first startup by the editor, as well as the configuration files in the 'cfg/' directory are pre-loaded dependening on platform: see 'cfg/linuxconfig.go', for example.

-Below is a (non-exhaustive) configuration file to give you an idea of what the config files are like:
+Below is an incomplete configuration file to give you an idea of what the config files are like:

 ```toml